 I had originally thought to provide a post today on the TimeCheck application.
 Friday is normally series day on the blog.
 Unfortunately, my computer had other ideas.
 Yesterday morning it decided not to work any longer.
-I heard a pop and then the screen went black—no helpful error message, no blue screen of death—nothing at all.
+I heard a pop and then the screen went black—no helpful error message like 0x000000D1 and no blue screen of death—nothing at all.
 Replacing the power supply with my ready backup brought no joy.
 I’m sure I’ll find the cause of my woes eventually, but for now, I need to get up and running so I can meet my deadlines (and write this blog).

 Fortunately, I had already decided to upgrade my computer and have all of the parts on hand to build my new dream machine (at least, what I can afford of that dream machine).
 In addition, I had made a local backup of my system the day before, so I’ll lose one day’s worth of work at most.
 What all this means is that I’ll be back online soon with a newer system that will provide me with everything needed to complete my work for the next while.